PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 direct results.
 It freezes exact arguments, initial-attention/affine-prepost and post-binary-attention/quantized-suffix boundaries, nested terminal index and layout flag, fixed schema, and an unconsumed observation-only direct policy.

+The two direct calls now retain their unchanged dictionaries in the selected targets.
+Both remain unconsumed and observation-only.
+The terminal nested result remains consumed by the same mutation summary, and its callback route is unchanged.
+No GraphIndex ownership, rewrite cap, candidate handling, layout synchronization, call order, dependency, public API, or TensorFlow boundary changed.